Senior Full Stack Software Developer - Midrand - R600 per hour at e-Merge IT Recruitment - Gauteng Midrand - IT-Online

 An opportunity to work on cutting edge technical solutions within the automotive industry has come up for highly skilled Full Stack Developers.

-The project work is extensive and includes developing software’s self-driving and electric powered machines.
+The project work is extensive and includes self-driving and electric powered machines.

-If you are an experienced, a passionate technologist, with Full Stack experience as well as Java Enterprise Edition or Kubernetes and you’re looking for an interesting new challenge, this may be for you.
+If you are an experienced, a passionate technologist, with Full Stack experience as well as Angular or webservices and you’re looking for an interesting new challenge, this may be for you.
 APPLY NOW!!

 Requirements: